• Skip to primary navigation

 • Add the pumpkin puree, oil, vanilla extract, and whisk together for another minute or so.

-• Add the liquid ingredients to the dry ingredients; stir with wooden spoon until just incorporated.
+• Add the liquid ingredients to the dry ingredients; stir with a wooden spoon or spatula until just incorporated.

 • Bake for approximately 30 minutes or until golden brown in color and firm to the touch.
 Allow to cool slightly for about 10 minutes.